Foundations of OpenShift

 In this lesson, you learned how to install an instance of MongoDB template in the OpenShift Catalog using the web console.
 You learned how to declare a database user, password, and default database during the installation process.

-In addition, you learned how to use the Developer Sandbox for Red Hat OpenShift web console to install an instance of a custom application from source code in GitHub.
+In addition, you learned how to use the Developer Sandbox web console to install an instance of a custom application from source code in GitHub.
 Also, you learned how to configure the application to bind to the MongoDB database by assigning a connection URL for the MongoDB instance to an environment variable that you declared during the installation process of the custom application.

-Finally, after installing the MongoDB instance and custom application in the Developer Sandbox for Red Hat OpenShift, you exercised the custom application from a browser window via its web interface.
+Finally, after installing the MongoDB instance and custom application in the Developer Sandbox, you exercised the custom application from a browser window via its web interface.

 Next

-In the next lesson, you’ll learn how to install a database and custom application that uses a database using the oc CLI tool.
+In the next lesson, you’ll learn how to view performance information using the OpenShift web console.

 Previous resource